-Hot plate plastic welders from Plastic Assembly Systems can weld large and irregular shaped plastic parts with difficult contours and joint lines.
-Hot plate welding uses a heated platen to radiate heat through close proximity to melt the joining surfaces of a thermoplastic part.
+The PAS Hot plate welders can weld large and irregular shaped plastic parts with difficult contours and joint lines.
+Hot plate welding uses a heated platen to radiate heat at close proximity to melt the joining surfaces of a thermoplastic part.

 Hot plate welders typically position the platen directly between the two pieces to be welded together, and deliver radiant heat to the joining surfaces.
-PAS manufactures the holding fixtures to support and align the two parts to be assembled—from simple machined shapes to complex CNC contour milled shapes.
+PAS manufactures the heating and holding fixtures to support and align the two parts to be assembled.
+From simple machined shapes to complex CNC contour milled shapes.
 Additional pneumatic, hydraulic, or manual part clamping/ejection and vacuum/expansion mechanisms can be integrated into the tooling.

 After the part interfaces have been melted by the temperature-controlled platen assembly for a pre-set time, the joining surfaces and subsurfaces are properly prepared for the weld.
 The platen is then removed and the two pieces are brought together to form a molecular, permanent, and in many cases a hermetic seal.

 The welding function can be pre-set for time or distance welding, so the seal time or depth ensures a bond that is as strong as or stronger than the rest of the piece.
 Contact us today for a quote on a hot plate plastic welding system.